devlinjunker/template.webpack.fend/README.md

  - [ ] (-) production configuration for webpack
     - Minimize?
     - No Warnings?
 No output in tests?
+    - CSS Generated to File and included at top of HTML
+    - Accessibility validation?
  - [ ] (-) cleaner output from watch script?
  - [ ] (v) Cypress UI Testing?
  - [ ] (v) Serve docs with small script and `npm run doc-serve`